Using the Pivotal SSL Service

 - Click Add.

-To access your Pivotal SSL dashboard from the cf CLI, run the following command:
+Follow the steps below to access your Pivotal SSL dashboard from the cf CLI.

 $ cf service ssl-myapp.example.com

 Copy the dashboard URL and open it in a browser.